Middle age: Cognitive

 Erik Erikson refers to this period of adulthood as generativity versus stagnation, the seventh of eight stages of Erikson's stages of psychosocial development.
-People in middle adulthood or middle age may experience some cognitive loss, which usually remains unnoticeable because life experiences and strategies get developed to compensate for any decrease in mental abilities.
+People in middle age may experience some cognitive loss, which usually remains unnoticeable because life experiences and strategies get developed to compensate for any decrease in mental abilities.

 During this stage, adults often strive to have things that will outlast them.
 Generativity, which is the concern and the commitment middle-aged people have for future generations, is a big part of development during this stage.

 Social and personality characteristics

 For some, marital satisfaction remains intact, but other family relationships can become more difficult.
 Career satisfaction focuses more on inner satisfaction and contentedness and less on ambition and the desire to advance.
 Even so, career changes occur often.
-Middle adulthood or middle age can be a time when people reexamine their lives by taking stock and evaluating their accomplishments.
+Middle age can be a time when people reexamine their lives by taking stock and evaluating their accomplishments.
 Morality may change and become more conscious.
 The perception that those in this stage of development of life undergo a so-called midlife crisis is a largely false one.
-Personality characteristics remain stable throughout this period, and relationships in middle adulthood may continue to evolve into connections that are stable.
+Personality characteristics remain stable throughout this period, and relationships in middle age may continue to evolve into connections that are stable.